i have seen the best minds of my generation cowering in cafes,

 who trade ginger and sell roots while urban structures still stand

-who buy focus and forgetfulness,
+buying focus and forgetfulness,

 abstract freedom found in screens, owned by corpses of collectives and corporations